internationaltouch/internationaltouch.github.io/_policy/player-eligibility.md

 3. Member countries are encouraged to apply this policy to all events that are not afforded Federation Event status.
 4. This eligibility policy applies to representative players registered in national teams.
-The policy does not apply to officials, coaches, referees, support staff or to representative players in Under 15 and Under 18 age group teams.
+The policy does not apply to officials, coaches, referees, or support staff.

 ## Definitions